 However, the higher this smoke is sent into the air, the better its chance of being blown away and thinning out before settling.
 Evidently, it would not do to have a chimney discharging factory smoke at the level of somebody’s bedroom window, for instance.

 Tall chimneys are essential for yet another reason.
-Even when the fuel is burnt in the factories in a proper way, there must always be carbonic acid gas produced, since the chief element in fuel is carbon, and since carbonic acid gas is completely burnt in carbon.
+Even when the fuel is burnt in the factories in a proper way, carbonic acid gas is always produced after all, the chief element in fuel is carbon.
 This gas is a poison to us if there is too much of it in the air, and so it must be sent into the air as far away from our mouths as possible.